qlico/qlico/docs/index.md

 ## History

-Qlico started as a "side" project in 2017, at [Webstores](https://www.webstores.nl) we were using multiple Dockerfiles (for PHP 5, PHP 7, etc.), and mounting all the projects inside one webserver (Apache) .
+Qlico started as a "side" project in 2017, we were using multiple Dockerfiles (for PHP 5, PHP 7, etc.), and mounting all the projects inside one webserver (Apache).
 This was really slow (on macOS), and it was not possible to change the PHP version per project, all the projects were using php5, php7 or something else depending on the url.

-This has helped us to adopt Docker in our development workflow, but after a while the old stack was not maintainable anymore, that's when Tom decided to create a new stack with a smaller footprint, and easier to update.
+This has helped us to adopt Docker in our development workflow, but after a while the old stack was not maintainable anymore, that's when [Tom](https://github.com/TomKeur) decided to create a new stack with a smaller footprint, and easier to update.

 Qlico was born.